-- Donating cord blood is free, painless, and it won’t disrupt your birth plan!
+Donating your cord blood is free, painless, and it won’t disrupt your birth plan!

-- Participating provider offices will hand out information to you at your prenatal visits regarding the Upstate Cord Blood Bank donation program.
+Participating provider offices will give you information about the Upstate Cord Blood Bank donation program during your prenatal visits.

-- Once you have decided to donate, send the completed and signed forms to the Upstate Cord Blood Bank using the postage-paid envelope included in the Donation Guide.
+Once you have decided to donate, send your completed and signed forms to the Upstate Cord Blood Bank using the postage-paid envelope included in the Cord Blood Donation Guide.

-- Upon receipt, the upstate Cord Blood Bank staff will check your forms over for completeness and forward them to your delivering hospital.
+Upon receipt, our staff will check your forms over for completeness and forward them to your delivering hospital.

 The health of you and your baby is important to us.
 We do not recommend donating under the following conditions:

 - You are less than 36 weeks pregnant at the time of delivery.

 - You have received no prenatal care prior to delivery.

 - You are having multiple babies (ex. twins, triplets).

 - You are less than 18 years old at the time of delivery.